 Each spring the UGA Model U.N. team puts on a conference for high school students in the Southeast.
-This conference generates the bulk of our funds for attending our own conferences later in the year, and is thus a very important item on out agenda.
+This conference generates the bulk of our funds for attending our own conferences later in the year and is thus a very important item on our agenda.

 Mock Trial Team